 If you’re working on teaching kids about healthy eating, make it a trivia game rather than an academic lesson.
 You can teach them fun facts about certain foods!
-So, perhaps they might learn that organic oats have fiber, which is good for your tummy!
+So, perhaps they might learn that oats have fiber, which is good for your tummy!
 And maybe they’ll learn that the reason sweet potatoes are orange is because of beta-carotene, which helps keep their hearts healthy!

 3. Pair a Healthy Food With a Sweet

 Sweets in moderation, especially those with natural sugar as opposed to added sugar, can be a great tool for getting kids to eat healthy for the rest of their meals and snacks.
 So, if you’re giving them a turkey sandwich on gluten-free bread and a cup of steamed veggies, then you may want to add a square of dark chocolate for a sweet touch to end their meal.

 Or if you’re making a nutrient-dense smoothie, add a sweet note—fresh fruit works, as does a flavored oat bar, chocolate nibs, or unsweetened shredded coconut.
 This helps mask the healthy ingredients with sweet flavors so they’ll enjoy the recipe more.

 Look for recipes where you can make easy swaps to add more nutrient-dense foods.
 For example, add cauliflower to pizza crust or mashed potatoes.
 You can even put greens into baked goods, like zucchini into pound cake, avocado into a chocolate mousse or black beans into brownies!
 You and the kids won’t even notice they are there!